-- The principal risks and uncertainties detailed on pages 11 to 14 and the steps taken to mitigate these risks. - · The ongoing relevance of the Company's investment objective. - The liquidity of the Company's portfolio.
+- The principal risks and uncertainties detailed on pages 13 to 16 and the steps taken to mitigate these risks. - The ongoing relevance of the Company's investment objective. - The liquidity of the Company's portfolio.
 The majority of the portfolio is invested in readily realisable listed securities.

 - The level of ongoing expenses.
-The Company's annual expenses, excluding the cost of the dividend, are expected to continue to be more than covered by annual investment income. - The level of gearing.
-This is closely monitored and the financial covenants attached to the Company's borrowings provide for significant headroom.
-The Company has a £20 million loan facility which matures in September 2022. £9 million of this amount is drawn down on a short-term basis through a revolving credit facility and can be repaid without incurring any financial penalties. - · Regulatory or market changes. - The robustness of the operations of the Company's third party suppliers, which have been subject to rigorous testing during the Covid-19 pandemic, particularly for operational resilience. - Exogenous risks such as those currently impacting global economies and stock markets.
+The Company's annual expenses, excluding the cost of the dividend, are expected to continue to be covered by annual investment income. - The level of gearing.
+This is closely monitored and stress testing is carried out by the Manager.
+The financial covenants attached to the Company's borrowings provide for significant headroom.
+Since the year end, the Company's £20 million loan facility has been repaid and a new five year £20 million loan facility has been entered into. - · Regulatory or market changes. - The robustness of the operations of the Company's third party service providers.

-In making its assessment, the Board has considered that there are other matters that could have an impact on the Company's prospects or viability in the future, including the medium to longer-term unknown economic impact of the Covid-19 pandemic, economic shocks, significant stock market volatility, and changes in regulation or investor sentiment, including on income propensities.
+In making its assessment, the Board has considered that there are other matters that could have an impact on the Company's prospects or viability in the future, including the current events in Ukraine, economic shocks, significant stock market volatility, the emerging risk of climate change, and changes in regulation or investor sentiment, including on income propensities.